 1. United Kingdom

-The United Kingdom is at the center of the world’s most prolific centers for research and development.
-Just as how the UK excels in most fields, its universities are no stranger to gender studies.
+The United Kingdom is home to several strong universities and research centers in the humanities and social sciences.
+Just as the UK excels in many fields, its top universities are no stranger to gender studies.

-Gender studies transcend all preconceived notions of gender.
-That is, it tackles other societal issues wherein women and members of the LGBT community, people of color, and the impoverished are often at a disadvantage.
+Gender studies goes beyond preconceived notions of gender.
+It tackles social issues in which women, members of LGBTQ+ communities, people of color, people with disabilities, and economically disadvantaged communities are often placed at a disadvantage.

 History is crucial in studying gender studies.
-Some other subjects also include classical and contemporary sociology and political science.
+Other related subjects can include classical and contemporary sociology, political science, cultural studies, media studies, and development studies.

 The United Kingdom has several acclaimed universities with comprehensive degree programs in gender studies.
 These include the University of Sussex and the University of Leeds.

-Gender studies research is extensively conducted in the top universities of the United States.
-Judith Butler and her colleagues can even be one of your professors.
-Learn more about gender stereotypes, gender, society, and gender politics at Stanford University, the University of Michigan, and the University of Washington.
+Gender studies research is widely conducted in universities across the United States.
+Learn more about gender stereotypes, gender and society, sexuality, race, power, and politics at Stanford University, the University of Michigan, and the University of Washington.

 3. Ireland

-Gender studies students will also find comfort in the highly diverse community of locals.
-Coming from all walks of life, Irish locals can give you fresh and engaging insight into their lived experiences as a member of a multicultural, yet predominantly white, society.
+Gender studies students will also find a diverse community of local and international students.
+Living in Ireland can give students fresh and engaging insights into lived experiences in a multicultural society.

-Most gender studies degree programs are offered at the graduate and doctoral levels.
-Universities like Trinity College Dublin, and University College Dublin offer competent graduate programs for gender studies and research.
+Many gender studies degree programs in Ireland are offered at the graduate and doctoral levels.
+Universities like Trinity College Dublin and University College Dublin offer respected graduate programs for gender studies and research.

 4. Sweden

-Gender studies do not solely focus on women, unlike popular perceptions of the field.
-Rather, gender studies analyze the strongholds of patriarchy, and how patriarchy runs most sectors of society.
+Gender studies does not focus solely on women, unlike some popular perceptions of the field.
+Rather, gender studies analyzes gender, sexuality, power, inequality, and the social structures that shape different groups’ experiences.

 In studying gender studies and development, you also touch on concepts such as intersectionality and globalization.
-Expect specialist courses in anthropology and philosophy for a deeper look into the influence of patriarchy not only on women but also on men.
+Expect specialist courses in fields such as anthropology, sociology, political science, and philosophy for a deeper look into the influence of gender norms not only on women but also on men and people of diverse gender identities.

-Swedish universities have dedicated gender research centers for an interdisciplinary analysis of social constructs such as gender, sexuality, and race.
-Check out the Master’s Programs from Uppsala University and Lund University.
+Swedish universities have dedicated gender research environments for interdisciplinary analysis of social constructs such as gender, sexuality, and race.
+Check out the Master’s programs from Uppsala University and Lund University.

 5. Norway

-Norway presents a friendly and hospitable environment for international students to enjoy their learning journey in the field of gender studies.
-Universities have research centers dedicated to gender and queer studies, taking the lead to promote a more diverse and inclusive society.
+Norway presents a friendly and supportive environment for international students to enjoy their learning journey in the field of gender studies.
+Universities have research centers dedicated to gender, equality, diversity, and queer studies, contributing to a more diverse and inclusive society.

-Studying gender studies also necessitate discourse on politics, race and ethnic relations, and the different social classes in society.
+Studying gender studies also necessitates discourse on politics, race and ethnic relations, sexuality, and social class.

 We hope that you found this article on the best countries to study gender studies informative and helpful.
-Make sure to also check out the Available Programs for International Students to learn more!
+If you are interested, make sure to also check out the Available Programs for International Students!

 About the Author: Hyun Lee